HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 #### Data inputs and outputs

 In particular, both tools and algorithms may have specified data input and output (`DataHandle<T>`).
-They are declared in the construcotr as well.
+They are declared in the constructor as well.

 ~~~{.py}
 # algorithm HepMCReader with output "hepmc"